YeshwantBhat/GettingCleaningData/CodeBook.md

 All the measurements represent the mean value of a particular measurement for a particular combination of subject,activity.

-It is assumed that measurements corresponding to 61-66 in the set below mean the same corresponding to the measurements in the set 35-40 except that they represent the frequency domain whereas the set 35-40 represent the time domain.
+It is assumed that measurements corresponding to 61-66 in the set of 66 measurements mean the same corresponding to the measurements in the set 35-40 except that they represent the frequency domain whereas the set 35-40 represent the time domain.

 For instance measurement corresponding to 61 i.e. fBodyBodyAccJerkMagmean means the same corresponding to the measurement corresponding to 35 tBodyAccJerkMagmean. fBodyBodyAccJerkMagmean represents the frequency domain whereas tBodyAccJerkMagmean represents the time domain.